 David also represents targets of government healthcare investigations and prosecutions.
 His representation covers physicians, hospitals, compounding pharmacies, medical organizations, and medical suppliers.
 Through this work, David handles matters investigated and prosecuted by, among others, the Department of Justice, the Medicare Fraud Strike Force, the Department of Defense, and the Health and Human Services - Office of Inspector.

 David is also keenly experienced in the collection of judgments and the enforcement of creditors’ rights through trials, garnishments, charging orders, and other post-judgment collection proceedings aimed at increasing the collectible value of judgments.
 David has successfully asserted judgment holder and creditor’s claims in Texas, Oklahoma, and North Carolina, resulting in full recovery of the debt owed.

 David continually publishes articles exploring various federal and state legal topics and has contributed, explained, and provided timely legal analysis to CBS Radio on topics in the news including the Jesse Ventura v.
 Chris Kyle defamation lawsuit.

 David began his legal career working in-house for an entertainment arena and professional sports team, where he negotiated and drafted artist and sponsorship contracts, managed litigation issues, and provided management and ownership with strategically-driven risk assessments and solutions.

 Before joining Bell Nunnally, David served as an active-duty Judge Advocate General for the U.S. Army, where he represented military forces.
-David still serves as a U.S. Army Officer with the Texas Army National Guard JAG Corps, assigned as trial counsel for the 56th Infantry Brigade Combat Team.
+Most recently, David served as a U.S. Army Officer with the Texas Army National Guard JAG Corps, assigned as trial counsel for the 56th Infantry Brigade Combat Team.